amauryfierens/BERTinchamps/README.md

 ## Datasets

-To exploit the code of the new tasks, some datasets are required to be added in the "local_data" folder:
+To exploit the code of the new tasks, some datasets are required in the "local_data" folder:
 * cls-acl10-unprocessed: The CLS dataset from FLUE benchmark is available on Zenodo: https://zenodo.org/records/3251672 To be used, you need to decompress the tar.gz archive you obtain and place the "cls-acl10-unprocessed" folder directly in the "local_data" folder.
 * QUAEROFrenchMedCorpus: This corpus is available online at: https://quaerofrenchmed.limsi.fr/ It must be unzipped, then you rename "QUAEROFrenchMedCorpus" the "corpus" folder of the archive and you place this "QUAEROFrenchMedCorpus" folder inside "local_data" folder.
+It contains both MEDLINE and EMEA datasets.
-* RTBF_corpus: This corpus is available online at: https://dataverse.uclouvain.be/dataset.xhtml?persistentId=doi:10.14428/DVN/PEVSSI You should get the rtbfCorpus.json.gz, decompress it and place it on a newly created "RTBF_corpus" folder inside the "local_data" folder.
+* RTBF_corpus: This corpus is available online at: https://dataverse.uclouvain.be/dataset.xhtml?persistentId=doi:10.14428/DVN/PEVSSI You can get the rtbfCorpus.json.gz, decompress it and place it on a newly created "RTBF_corpus" folder inside the "local_data" folder.
+* Testing_corpora: This corpus is already available on the git.
+It contains training and testing datasets for both SIGNATURE and TOPIC tasks.

 ## Run the tasks
+In this section are all the instructions needed to run the tasks.
+To make the whole project run, we suggest you to follow closely the instructions of Cramming orignal README (Go to section "Cramming original README by Jonas Geiping and Tom Goldstein").

+### Pretraining settings

+For the pretraining of both BERTinchamps *classic* and BERTinchamps *rtbf*, we deactivated the compilation of torch as it wasn't working properly on our settings.
+Here are the line of code we used to run both pretraining:
+* BERTinchamps *rtbf*: `python pretrain.py name=Bertinchamps-RTBFcorpus-oscarV3 arch=crammed-bert train=bert-o4 data=rtbf_corpus`
+* BERTinchamps *classic*: `python pretrain.py name=Bertinchamps-OSCAR arch=crammed-bert train=bert-o4 data=oscar_json`

+### FLUE

+### QUAEROFrenchMed: MEDLINE and EMEA

+### RTBF:

 # Cramming original README by Jonas Geiping and Tom Goldstein